 - Driving: 1-5 miles

 Don’t forget to consider the local tour area and plan accordingly.
 Is your tour based in hot, humid South Florida?
-Keep in mind the amount of time your Tour Takers will be outside in the heat.
-Maybe incorporate a shaded stop at a park!
+Keep in mind the amount of time your tour takers will be outside in the heat.

 Include recommended rest stops, water fountains, and nearby transit options.

-You might offer your Tour Takers useful tips – perhaps how to travel better, more often, or more sustainably.
-Helpful information or additional tidbits about a local area will always help make customers feel special.
+Give your tour takers useful tips – like how to travel better, more often, or more sustainably.
+Helpful information or additional things about a local area will always help make customers feel special.

-At the final tour stop, encourage the Tour Taker to check out your own website to learn more about you (or direct them to your Tour Creator Profile Page!)
+At the final tour stop, encourage the tour taker to check out your own website to learn more about you and your background.